lake-wg/authz/draft-selander-ace-ake-authz.md

     * EDHOC MAC length in bytes: length of the voucher
     * EDHOC key exchange algorithm: used to calculate the shared secret between U and W

-* EAD_1, EAD_2 are the External Authorization Data of message_1 and message_2, respectively, for which dedicated EAD items is defined in this document (see Section 3.8 of {{I-D.ietf-lake-edhoc}}).
+* EAD_1, EAD_2 are the External Authorization Data message fields of message_1 and message_2, respectively, see Section 3.8 of {{I-D.ietf-lake-edhoc}}.
+This document specifies EAD items with ead_label = TBD1.

 * ID_CRED_I and ID_CRED_R are used to identify the public authentication keys of U and V. In this protocol ID_CRED_I is empty since V obtains the authentication credential of U from W, whereas ID_CRED_R = CRED_R (see Section 3.5.3 of {{I-D.ietf-lake-edhoc}}).